Home Page

 ACT 259 - AAK American Kenpo.
 1 Credit.

-(R-4) Learn the martial art characterized by the use of quick and powerful strikes delivered from all of the body's natural weapons, powered by rapid stance transitions, called "shifting."
-Learn basic attack responses, which comprise a larger system taught through scripted scenarios, that allow a platform to share concepts and principles emphasized in teachings.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) Students will learn the martial art characterized by the use of quick and powerful strikes delivered from all of the body's natural weapons powered by rapid stance transitions, called "shifting."
+This includes basic attack responses that comprise a larger system taught through scripted scenarios and allow a platform to share concepts and principles emphasized in teachings.

 ACT 271 - Swimming for Fitness.
 1 Credit.